 Autumn IntroSems status has been released!
 Check your status in the IntroSems' VCA.
 Autumn IntroSems with Space Available are open for self-enrollment.
 Check the Space Available page often--listings subject to change daily!

-IntroSems quarters and schedules subject to change.
-Check back often for updates.
-Go to Re-Approaching Stanford for weekly updates on Autumn and Academic Year 2020-21.
+IntroSems quarters and schedules subject to change--check back often.
+Visit Re-Approaching Stanford for the latest updates on Academic Year 2021-22.

 First Chapters: Please Allow Me to Introduce My Novel

-We’ll read between 8-10 first chapters, including some chosen by students.
-Authors will include Gabriel Garcia Marquez, Mohsin Hamid, and Julianna Baggott.
-We’ll write short reaction papers and hold discussions in small and large groups.
-In the second half of the quarter, students will compose their own first novel chapter of around 8-12 pages, and we’ll workshop them in class.
+In the second half of the quarter, students will outline, write, and edit a first chapter of their own creation.
+We’ll practice how to introduce a series of themes and problems, indicate character desire and fears, and enchant and inspire ourselves and our readers.
+We’ll workshop our 8-12 pages openings in a supportive online environment.
 The final goal is to have a revised first chapter, a short outline for the rest of a book, and an increased knowledge of writing original and irresistible opening chapters.